BlokasLabs/pisound-docs/MODEP.md

 - select "1 Check system status" - All services should state "active"
 - browser should reload automatically, try again.

+### Disturbed Sound
+- PISOUND´s input is hard and harsh clipping
+- First check if "clipping" lamp is flashing on the PISOUND while audio input is provided to the PI.
+- Check "GAIN"-Level (turn it down to minimum, not middle position)
+- Reduce audio input-level by turning down the volume of the connected input device.

 ## Plugins